byvlstr/blurdialog/README.md

 Blur Dialog is an Android dialog-like view providing a blur effect as background, a title and an icon

 * **Innovative:** Blur Dialog is an innovative way to show in-app alerts, notifications or reward messages.
 * **Great UI:** A simple UI.
 One title.
 One beautiful icon.
-On an ambitious and elegant blurred background.
+One ambitious and elegant blurred background.
 * **Inspired by:** 3 inspirations: iOS's volume dialog, XCode's "Build successful" dialog and Microsoft's new Fluent Design System.
 * **Many thanks to:** Dmitry Saviuk who made [BlurView](https://github.com/Dimezis/BlurView) so that I didn't have to do it again. ^^